Carnival Cruise Line shows goodwill gesture to stranded cruise passengers in San Juan

 Unlike passengers who were on the Royal Caribbean ship, Carnival offered passengers hotel and air if they booked airfare through the cruise line or not.

-Any cruise passenger that didn’t have the passport was unable to proceed to Barbados and was giving a future cruise credit for the cruise amount they paid.
+Any cruise passenger who didn’t have a passport was unable to proceed to Barbados and was given a future cruise credit for the cruise amount they paid.

 This is another reason why you should travel with a passport and travel insurance.